HuyaneMatsu/hata/docs/topics/auto_completion.md

 setting handler and forgetting about it then wondering from where your commands pull their arguments etc.)

-#### Autocompleted parameter definition
+#### Keyword parameter

 When defining a bigger command you might consider splitting the code into multiple files.

 When the auto-completer is split, you might want to consider adding it inside the parameter definition and not within a decorator.
-This is completely optional, and you can choose either decorator or kwarg depending on your preference.
+This is completely optional, and you can choose either decorator or keyword parameter depending on your preference.

 ```py3
 from hata.ext.slash import P, abort